 By Eduardo Conrado

-Executive Vice President, Strategy and Innovations, Ascension
+Executive Vice President, Strategy and Innovation, Ascension

 Many news outlets recently published stories about Ascension’s collaboration with Google to create innovative systems to better serve the evolving needs of consumers, patients and caregivers.
 We want to clear up some inaccuracies in the reporting to set the record straight.